EthanPeters96/FlavorVault/README.md

 ### Languages Used

-Languages used: HTML, CSS, Python, and JavaScript.
+-   HTML
+-   CSS
+-   Python
+-   JavaScript

 ### Frameworks, Libraries & Programs Used

-Balsamiq - Used to create wireframes.
+1. Balsamiq - Used to create wireframes

-Flask - Used to create the backend for the website.
+2. Flask - Used to create the backend for the website

-Flask-WTF - Used to create the forms for the website.
+3. Flask-WTF - Used to create the forms for the website

-Flask-Login - Used to create the login system for the website.
+4. Flask-Login - Used to create the login system for the website

-Jinja - Used to create the dynamic pages for the website.
+5. Jinja - Used to create the dynamic pages for the website

-Heroku - Used to deploy the website.
+6. Heroku - Used to deploy the website

-MongoDB - Used to store the data for the website.
+7. MongoDB - Used to store the data for the website

-dnspython - Used to connect to the database.
+8. dnspython - Used to connect to the database

-jQuery - Used to make the site more interactive.
+9. jQuery - Used to make the site more interactive

-Pylint - To check for errors in the code.
+10. Pylint - To check for errors in the code

-Black - To format the code app.py.
+11. Black - To format the code app.py

-prettier - To format all the other files.
+12. prettier - To format all the other files

-Font Awesome - For icons.
+13. Font Awesome - For icons

-pymongo - Used to interact with the database.
+14. pymongo - Used to interact with the database

-Git - For version control.
+15. Git - For version control

-Github - To save and store the files for the website.
+16. Github - To save and store the files for the website

-Materialize - Used to create the navigation bar, cards and form.
+17. Materialize - Used to create the navigation bar, cards and form

-Google Dev Tools - To troubleshoot and test features and solve issues with responsiveness and styling.
+18. Google Dev Tools - To troubleshoot and test features and solve issues with responsiveness and styling

-Fontawesome - For icons.

 ## Deployment & Local Development